Skip to main content Skip to navigation

 • The Vancouver Secondary program begins early January and ends 15 months later.

-Can I still apply after the application deadline?
+Can I still apply after the priority deadline?

-After the application deadline, please contact the individual campus coordinators.
+Yes, though we do request that after the application priority deadline is past that you check with us as we process applications and admissions on a space-available basis.
+Please contact the individual campus coordinators for more information and space availability.
 You may find their information as well as additional information on the application process here.

 In what subjects does WSU provide licensure?